Growing Mangoes In Phoenix Arizona

 Cold Tolerance

 Being tropical, mango trees suffer when temperatures go below freezing.
-Generally speaking, young trees can be damaged below 30 F., and larger trees can take temperatures down to 25 F. for short periods of time.
+Generally speaking they are damaged when temperatures reach 29 F. The longer the temperatures are this low the more damage the tree will take.
+Larger trees can handle cold snaps better becuase the tree will freeze from the outside of its canopy inward, and larger trees have more canopy for the freezing process to work its way through.
 Therefore, mango trees are limited to neighborhoods in Phoenix with favorable microclimates.
-Planting trees near walls or houses can help them get through colder nights and small trees should be protected on the several frosty nights that typically occur from November to January.
-Neighborhoods on the outskirts of town that are typically colder than the Phoenix metro area, such as Queen Creek and Cave Creek are most likely too cold for mangoes.
+Planting trees near walls or houses can help them get through colder nights and small trees should be protected on the several frosty nights that typically occur from the middle of December to late February.
+Neighborhoods on the outskirts of town that are typically colder than the Phoenix metro area, such as Queen Creek and Cave Creek are generally too cold for growing mangoes.

 Planting